Mario-SO/portfolio-blog/content/Day13.md

 # The solution

-When first looking at huff, I thought their docs where going to be my very best friend, but I was wrong, the real docs that you want to suck yourslef into are the *EVM opcodes* docs.
+When first looking at huff, I thought their docs were going to be my very best friend, but I was wrong, the real docs that you want to suck yourslef into are the *EVM opcodes* docs.
 (I mean, their docs are helpful, but you must first dig into some opcode stuff to feel a bit more confortable with huff)

 ### Talk is really cheap, show me the code